-The concluding paragraph of the Feb 28/2013 post mentions that much work needs to be done to clarify the role of the ideological plane of point of view in a storyteller’s efforts to dictate through whose point of view their audience experiences a given event, and this post constitutes a first step in that regard.
+by GARY YAMASAKI The concluding paragraph of this post mentions that much work needs to be done to clarify the role of the ideological plane of point of view in a storyteller’s efforts to dictate through whose point of view their audience experiences a given event, and this post constitutes a first step in that regard.

 Of the six planes on which point of view operates, the ideological is arguably the most important for interpretative purposes.
 Why, then, have four other planes received coverage before getting to the ideological?
 The decision to proceed in this fashion is totally pragmatic.
 Simply put, it is much more difficult to gain a grasp of the point-of-view dynamics on the ideological plane than those on any of the others, and it was thought that starting with the more straightforward ones could serve to lay a foundation that would make grasping the ideological plane less onerous.